 A few months ago, out of curiosity I wanted to try this specific brand's coconut milk as it has great reviews.
 So I first went online to check it out.

-As you may know, I'm a French blogger who blogs both in French and English and a large part of my readers are American.
+As you may know, I'm a French food blogger who blogs both in French and English and a large part of my readers are American.
 So I'm always navigating between American websites and French websites.

 Finding out something was odd with the ingredients